Frequently asked questions

 Who is eligible?

 Current students enrolled at Birmingham City University are eligible to apply to undertake a period of mobility.
-You will need to speak to your Course Director about the best time to undertake the proposed mobility.
-Undergraduate students will normally go during their second year.
-Contact your Course Director or Study Abroad / Erasmus Faculty Co-ordinator to check the best time for you to participate.
-Please note that if undergraduate students participate in a semester abroad, this must be undertaken in their second year of study.
+You will need to speak to your Course Director or Study Abroad / Erasmus+ Coordinator about the best time to undertake the proposed mobility.
+Contact your Course Director or Study Abroad / Erasmus+ Faculty Co-ordinator to check the best time for you to participate.
+Please note that if undergraduate students participate in a semester abroad, this must usually be undertaken in their second year of study.

 Students of any nationality can undertake an Erasmus+ mobility although international students will have to consider visa implications of the UKVI and the host destination.